NEWARK, N.J. — You could say it's the stuff of fairy tales; the chubby kid with a ball and a dream, who one day becomes a wealthy King.

 Equally unique was the coast-to-coast phenomenon of "Jimmmermania," which interestingly continues its westward progression.
 Figuratively and literally, there are more mountains to climb, with Fredette having left the Adirondacks for the Rockies, and now headed beyond the High Sierras.

 Jimmer's head coach at BYU knows first-hand what the Kings fans in Sacramento can expect when Fredette hits the floor.
 "They are getting a guy they are going to love to watch," said Dave Rose, who sat as a guest of the Fredette family in the draft night Green Room.
 "This game is so much about entertainment, and they are going to love to watch Jimmer Fredette play.
-And I'm happy that he's close to Utah, so we can keep an eye on him."
+And I'm happy that he's close to Utah, so we can keep an eye on him."34 comments on this story

 Certainly, the Kings' fan base will grow substantially, as Jimmer's fans in Utah and beyond will be adopted into Sacramento's family of supporters.
 On the night the kid became the King, Fredette's closest supporters could only sit back and marvel.